UWNetworksLab/meshinsight/PREDICTION.md

 # Online Prediction

-MeshInsight relies on critical path and sidecar proxy configurations to generate overhead prediction.
-To this end, we have integrated MeshInsight with [CRISP](https://github.com/uber-research/CRISP), a critical path extractor developed by Uber.
+MeshInsight relies on critical path, sidecar proxy configurations, and workload characteristics to generate overhead prediction.
+We provide two options for you to provide these information

+1. We have integrated MeshInsight with [CRISP](https://github.com/uber-research/CRISP), a critical path extractor developed by Uber.
+MeshInsight also tries to extract the proxy configuration from Kubernetes deployment files if possible.
+2. You can also provide the critical path, sidecar proxy configurations, and workload characteristics in JSON format (see below)

-## CRISP
+## Option 1
-To use CRISP, you need to provide a few parameters (in yaml format) listed below.
+To use the CRISP option , you need to provide a few parameters (in yaml format) listed below.

 ```YAML
 CRISP: